oliviodare/cv/index.md

 - **Duration:** January - July 2024
 - **Description:** Archival work and interviews, presentation of preliminary results to the iHC community

-### Master Thesis Student
-- **Institution:** Descartes Centre for the History and Philosophy of the Sciences and the Humanities, Utrecht University
-- **Duration:** September 2019 - December 2020
-- **Thesis:** "To be a molecular scientist.
-The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace"

 ## Publications
 ### Articles
 - Devine, S., **Bautista Perpinyà, M.**, Delrue, V., Gaillard, S., Jorna, T. F. K., Meer, M. van der, Millett, L., Pozzebon, C., & Visser, J. (2020).
 "Science Fails.
 Let’s Publish" *Journal of Trial & Error*, 1(1). <a href="https://doi.org/10.36850/ed1" target="_blank">https://doi.org/10.36850/ed1</a>